Gearing ratio: definition, types, and how to calculate it

 Types of gearing ratios

-Several gearing ratios help measure financial leverage and risk.
+Several gearing ratios help measure how much your business relies on debt.
 Each offers a different view of your business's stability.

 How to calculate the gearing ratio